rocky-linux/documentation/docs/books/lxd_server/02-zfs_setup.md

 title: 2 ZFS Setup
 author: Steven Spencer
 contributors: Ezequiel Bruni
-tested with: 8.5, 8.6, 9.0
+tested with: 8.8, 9.2
 tags:
   - lxd
   - enterprise
   - lxd zfs
 ---

-# Chapter 2: ZFS Setup
+# Chapter 2: ZFS setup

 Throughout this chapter you will need to be the root user or able to `sudo` to become root.

 If you have already installed ZFS, this section will walk you through ZFS setup.

-## Enabling ZFS and setting Up the pool
+## Enabling ZFS and setting up the pool

 First, enter this command: